jonkracht/technical-notes/virtual-environment-notes.md

 # Virtual environments
-Maintain project-specific environments so as to avoid version conflicts
+Maintain project-specific environments so as to avoid version conflicts of software

 ## Background

-Works by appending virtual environment files (shims?) to the beginning of the `$PATH` so that executables in the virtual environment are found before those elsewhere in the system
+Works by appending virtual environment files (shims?) to the beginning of `$PATH` so that executables in the virtual environment are found before those elsewhere

 Some tools for managing virtual environments
 * `virtualenv`, `virtualenvwrapper`